Democrats losing paths to Senate control as GOP hangs on

 Voters ranked the pandemic and the economy as top concerns, according to AP VoteCast, a national survey of the electorate.

-"It's time for a different approach," said Democrat John Hickenlooper, a former governor who unseated Republican in Colorado, during live video message posted on Facebook.
+“It’s time for a different approach,” said Democrat John Hickenlooper, a former governor who unseated Republican Sen. Cory Gardner in Colorado, during a live video message posted on Facebook.

 Securing the Senate majority will be vital for the winner of the presidency.
 Senators confirm administration nominees, including the Cabinet, and can propel or stall the White House agenda.
 With Republicans now controlling the chamber, 53-47, three or four seats will determine party control, depending on who wins the presidency because the vice president can break a tie in the Senate.